 - Define the professional self-care domain and self-reflect on your baseline behavior repertoire.

 - Identify your core values as a supervisor.

 - Write 2-3 goals to improve your behavior and practices as a supervisor.

 - Determine how you will reinforce/self-monitor your progress.

-To earn credit, you will be required to attend the live online session and pass a quiz about it with a score of 80% or higher.
+To earn credit, you will be required to watch all video lessons and pass a quiz with a score of 80% or higher.
 You can retake the quiz as many times as needed, but you may not receive exactly the same questions each time.